Q: What is Amazon WorkMail?

 Q: Which browsers does the Amazon WorkMail web application work on?

-The Amazon WorkMail web application supports the following browsers: Firefox, Chrome, Safari, Edge and Internet Explorer.
+The Amazon WorkMail web application supports the following browsers: Firefox, Chrome, Safari and Edge.
 For more information, please see Log On to the Amazon WorkMail Web Application.

 Q: In which languages is the Amazon WorkMail web application available?